lucrae/texlite/docs/guide.md

 - `:fontsize:`.
 Sets the size of the font.
 Default is `10pt`.
 Options are: `8pt, 9pt, 10pt, 11pt, 12pt, 14pt, 17pt, 20pt`.
 Remember to include the `pt`.
 - `:margin:`.
 Sets the size of the margins.
 Default is `1.6in`.
 Unit must be included, and can be any one of `mm, cm, pt, in`.
 - `:linespread:`.
 Sets the proportional spacing between lines.
 Default is `1.0`.
 One-and-a-half spacing is `1.3` and double spacing is `1.6`.
+- `:usepackages:`.
+Includes specified packages to be used in the document.
+Multiple packages seperated by commas, for example: `:usepackages: hyperref, xcolor`.
+Note that these packages must be installed in you TeX distribution; if they're not TeXLite will not be able to compile.

 ## Conclusion